 Introduction to Medicare Supplement Plans:.

-A person enrolled in an original Medicare plan should also be a part of Medicare supplement policy to cover all the out-of-pocket expenses like coinsurance, copayments and yearly deductibles in Medicare.
+A person receiving original Medicare can really benefit from enrolling in a Medicare supplement policy to cover out-of-pocket expenses such as coinsurance, copayments and yearly deductibles in Medicare.

-The insurance market has a vast pool of Medicare supplement plans to choose from.
-Every insurance company has its own plan and this leads to big differences in the costs of various plans.
-Although, administered by private companies, all Medigap policies must adhere to guidelines set by Federal and state government to protect the interests of the insured people.
+The insurance market has a number of Medicare supplement plans to choose from.
+Every Medicare insurance company has its own plans and this leads to big differences in the costs.
+Although administered by private companies, all Medigap policies must adhere to guidelines set by Federal and state government to protect the interests of the insured.

-Medicare supplement companies have to clearly mention about the Medicare supplement policies on the front page.
-Only one person can be covered in a single Medicare supplement plan, and in case of married couple, both husband and wife need to purchase separate policies.
+Medicare supplement companies have to clearly state that only one person can be covered in a single Medicare supplement plan, and in case of married couple, both husband and wife need to purchase separate policies.

-In the market there are many look a-like policies like Medicaid, veteran’s benefits, employer’s or union’s plan, or long term care insurance policy, but they are different from a Medicare supplement plan.
-So, people must be really careful while picking up a genuine Medicare supplement plan to fill in the gap of original Medicare policies.
+In the market there are many look a-like policies such as Medicaid, veteran’s benefits, employer’s or union’s plan, or long term care insurance policies, but they are different to Medicare supplement plans.
+It is essential that you choose genuine supplemental insurance to compliment your original Medicare policies.